Milo-D/libvmcu-Virtual-MCU-Library/README.md

 # Troubleshooting

--> Issue: Could not generate a hex file (for Atmega32).
+-> Issue: Could not generate a hex file (for AtMega32).
--> Solution: The Include File 'm32def.inc' contains a line, which is too long for AVRA.
+-> Solution: The Include File 'm32def.inc' contains a line, which is too long for avra.
 Just replace the original 'm32def.inc' (usually found in /usr/share/avra/) with the m32def.inc in this repo (found in 'inc' folder).

 -> Issue: Could not parse Hexcode.